Aguilar (1801 ship)

-Aguilar was launched in 1801 at Stockwith.
+Aguilar was launched in 1801, at Stockwith.
 She spent almost all of her career as a West Indiaman.
-In 1823 she made one voyage to Van Diemen's Land.
-On her return voyage she suffered storm damage and was condemned in 1825 at the Cape of Good Hope (CGH, or the Cape).
+In 1823, she made one voyage to Van Diemen's Land.
+On her return voyage she suffered storm damage and was condemned in 1825, at the Cape of Good Hope (CGH, or the Cape).
 Her loss gave rise to a court case that revealed interesting information about her last voyage.

 Career

-Aguilar entered Lloyd's Register (LR) in 1801 with H.Ashingen, master, J.Braddick & Co., owners, and trade London–Jamaica.
+Aguilar entered Lloyd's Register (LR) in 1801, with H.Ashingen, master, J.Braddick & Co., owners, and trade London–Jamaica.

-On 18 August 1823, Captain Watson sailed for Van Diemen's Land, having left Gravesend on 13 August with her first destination being Tenerife.
-She arrived at the Cape on 22 December and left on the 24th.
+On 18 August 1823, Captain Watson sailed from Gravesend to Plymouth where he collected more passengers before departing England on 3 September 1823, for Van Diemen's Land, with her next destination being Tenerife.
+She arrived at the Cape on 22 December, and left on the 24th.
 She then reached Port Dalrymple (George Town, Tasmania).

 Watson and Aguilar spent several months at George Town.
 Watson blamed the delay on the dangers of the Tamar River.
 This excuse angered Colonel George Arthur, fourth Lieutenant governor of Van Diemen's Land.
 Arthur resented the defaming of the port, blaming the delay not on the river but on Watson's having sent his mate and some seamen in a boat to hunt seals while waiting to gather a cargo.

-On 4 August 1824 Aguilar and Watson were at Sydney, having come from Van Diemen's Land.
-On 24 February 1825 she was reported at the Sunda Strait, on her way to Singapore, where she arrived prior to 16 May.
-On 20 May she sailed from Penang for London.
-On 19 October 1825 Aguilar arrived at Mauritius from Penang.
-On 9 November she sailed for London.
+On 4 August 1824, Aguilar and Watson were at Sydney, having come from Van Diemen's Land.
+On 24 February 1825, she was reported at the Sunda Strait, on her way to Singapore, where she arrived prior to 16 May.
+On 20 May, she sailed from Penang for London.
+On 19 October 1825, Aguilar arrived at Mauritius from Penang.
+On 9 November, she sailed for London.

 Fate

-On 19 December Aguilar put into Cape Town leaking badly.
-She was coming from Sincapore, Penang, and Mauritius, bound for London when a gale at Algoa Bay on 11 and 12 December damaged her badly.
+On 19 December, Aguilar put into Cape Town leaking badly.
+She was coming from Sincapore, Penang, and Mauritius, bound for London when a gale at Algoa Bay on 11 and 12 December, damaged her badly.
 First reports were that she would be repaired, but she was condemned and sold for breaking up.